nus-cs2103/website-base/admin/project-w06-mid-v11.md

 </modal>

 * All members:
-  * Set up your own forks of the team repo, so that you can submit PRs to your team repo using the forking workflow.
+  * **Set up your own forks** of the team repo, so that you can submit PRs to your team repo using the forking workflow.
-  * Set up the AB-4 developer environment in your computer.
+  * **Set up the developer environment** in your computer.
 You are recommended to use JDK 9 for AB-4 as some of the libraries used in AB-4 have not updated to support Java 10 yet. ==JDK 9 can be downloaded from the [Java Archive](https://www.oracle.com/technetwork/java/javase/downloads/java-archive-javase9-3934878.html).==

 <tip-box>

-{{ icon_important_big_red }} Before you do any coding for the project, please ensure you have <trigger trigger="click" for="modal:midv11-gitUsername">set the Git username correctly (as explained in Appendix E)</trigger> in _all_ Computers you use for coding.
+{{ icon_important_big_red }} **Before you do any coding for the project**,
+  * Ensure you have <trigger trigger="click" for="modal:midv11-gitUsername">set the Git username correctly (as explained in Appendix E)</trigger> in _all_ Computers you use for coding.
+  * Read <trigger trigger="click" for="modal:midv11-reusePolicy">our reuse policy %%(in Admin: Appendix B)%%</trigger>, in particular, ==how to give credit when you reuse code from the Internet or classmates==:

 <modal large title="Admin {{ icon_embedding }} Appendix E → Setting Git Username to Match GitHub Username" id="modal:midv11-gitUsername">
   <include src="appendixE-gitHub.md#git-username"/>